edgedb/easy-edgedb/README.md

 Deleting in EdgeDB is very easy: just use the `DELETE` keyword.
 It's similar to `SELECT` in that you write `DELETE` and then the type, which will by default delete them all.
 And in the same way as `SELECT`, if you `FILTER` then it will only delete the ones that match the filter.

-This similarity to `SELECT` might make you nervous, because if you type something like `SELECT City` then it will select all of them, and `DELETE` is the same: `DELETE City` deletes every object for the `City` type.
-That's why a confirmation message pops up if you delete without a filter to make sure that it's really what you want to do.
-If you use `FILTER` though it will delete them right away, because it deletes fewer things and also assumes that you have given some thought to what you want to delete.
+This similarity to `SELECT` might make you nervous, because if you type something like `SELECT City` then it will select all of them. `DELETE` is the same: `DELETE City` deletes every object for the `City` type.
+That's why a confirmation message pops up if you delete without `FILTER` to make sure that you really want to delete everything.
+But it won't confirm if you use `FILTER`, because it deletes fewer things and assumes that you know exactly what you want to delete.

 So let's give it a try.
 Remember our two `Country` objects for Hungary and Romania?
 Let's delete them: